RichT09/ml_bankruptcy_prediction/README.md

 ## Overview

-This project implements a complete machine learning pipeline for predicting corporate bankruptcy using financial ratios derived from Compustat data.
+This project implements a complete machine learning pipeline for predicting corporate bankruptcy using financial statements derived from Compustat data.

 ## Project Structure